spydx/equinor-ctf-2024/writeups/misc/Leftovers/munintrollet/README.md

 ---
 # FLAG
-Here we have output of the decryption script containing the decrypted juicy "*master class secret*":
+Here we have the output of the decryption script containing the decrypted juicy "*master class secret*":
 \
 ![Script Output](attachments/script_output.png)
 \